frenya/vscode-recall-gitbook/documentation.md

 For example, if you are using inline math formulas, you will probably need to enable the `vscode.markdown-math/notebook-out/katex.min.css` style.

+### Statistics

+This was added in v0.13.1.
+Running the `Recall: Show card statistics` will open a new JSON document showing the number of cards in each file, their statuses and whether or not they are due for review.
+This can help investigate issues with cards not showing up for review and is primarily intended for troubleshooting.

 ### Import from Mochi <a href="#import-from-mochi" id="import-from-mochi"></a>

 To import export files from Mochi, you can run the Recall: Convert Mochi archive command, select a .mochi archive and for every deck in it a separate new Markdown file will be created.
 You can then save it anywhere you want.